finnensley/flashcards/my-react-app/README.md

 # A page to create flashcards using categorizes, with those cards always displayed, with the option to hide or 5-10 created flashcards plus api 10 populate when click button?

 ## Challenges:

+# Next and Previous button layouts to be justify-content: space-between.
+Add classNames to the buttons.
+# make the motion.button work when click new category in the middle of another category.
+Only works when clicking with no category pulled up.
-# use buttons for answer choices beneath cards, when click answer card flips to back.
-Shows correct answer, updates score.
+# Shows correct answer, updates score.
 # fix correct a or 1 to be the correct answer
 # check to see if it is worth it to change endpoint and update database to have questions and answers in same table.